mihirchronicles/mihirchronicles.github.io/content/bookshelf/on-writing-well.md

 - Prune out the small words that qualify how you feel and how you think and what you saw: “a bit”, “a little”, “sort of”, “kind of”, “rather”, “quite”, “very”, “too”, “pretty much”, “in a sense” and dozens more.
 They dilute your style and your persuasiveness.
 - Learn to alert the reader as soon as possible to any change in mood from the previous sentence.
 - Your style will be warmer and truer to your personality if you use contractions like “I’ll” and “won’t” and “can’t” when they fit comfortably into what you’re writing.
-- I only suggest avoiding one form—“I’d”, “he’d”, “we’d”, etc.—because “I’d” can mean both “I had” and “I would”, and readers can get well into a sentence before learning which meaning it is.
+- I only suggest avoiding one form-“I’d”, “he’d”, “we’d”, etc.-because “I’d” can mean both “I had” and “I would”, and readers can get well into a sentence before learning which meaning it is.
 - Always use “that” unless it makes your meaning ambiguous.
 - Surprisingly often a difficult problem in a sentence can be solved by simply getting rid of it.
 - Rewriting is the essence of writing well: it’s where the game is won or lost.